dbernheisel/presentation-elixir-web-deployment-today/elixir-meetup/deployment-today.md

 <!--s-->

-Distillery can dynamically replace strings like:
+Distillery can replace strings on startup like:
 ```elixir
 "${DB_USER}"
 ```